linnienaryshkin/langchain/aws/exam.md

 ## Machine Learning Algorithms

+- Deep learning | use multiple layers of neurons to learn features from the data
 - Reinforcement learning | agent interacting with an environment by taking actions and receiving rewards or penalties, learning a policy to maximize cumulative rewards over time
   - Reinforcement learning from human feedback (RLHF) | machine learning (ML) technique that uses human feedback to optimize ML models to self-learn more efficiently
 - Transfer learning | applying knowledge gained from one domain to enhance performance in another related domain